pourya17/cpsc362_project/README.md

 ## Functions
 * A Home section that displays your current progress, nutrition information, recent activities, and a list of your previous saved entries
 * A Profile section for inputting your personal data and setting your weight goals
-* An Entries section for logging the food you eat
+* An Add Entry section for logging the food you eat
+* An Entries section for checking your previously logged entries